guidj/jsonuri-js/README.md

 #Map JSON to URI

-This script helps you convert  a JSON/JavaScript object into a HTTP GET request parameters.
-The reverse is also possible, i.e. convert HTTP GET parameters into a JSON/JavaScript object.
+This script helps you convert  a JSON/JavaScript object into an HTTP GET request parameters.
+The reverse is also possible, i.e. convert HTTP GET request parameters into a JSON/JavaScript object.

 ##Usage